ZhgChg.Li

 Fastlane Match x CI/CD Workflow Integration

-After a general introduction to how Fastlane Match generates Push and Pull certificates, next is to explain how to integrate it into the CI/CD process.
+After a general introduction to how Fastlane Match generates and pulls certificates, next is to explain how to integrate it into the CI/CD process.

 Question 1 — How to Clone Private Match Repo

-The most common issue is how to clone the private Match repo in CI/CD.
-On local development, we use SSH git clone with our own account’s SSH key, so there is no problem.
+The most common issue is how to clone the Private Match Repo project on CI/CD.
+During local development, we use ssh git clone with our own account’s ssh key, so there is no problem.
 However, CI/CD does not have this key.
 Although you can use a personal key, it is not secure.

 GitHub — Repo Deploy Key: